Chanwoost/Smooth-tensor-estimation-with-unknown-permutations/manuscript/README.md

-Please replace the contents of this file with relevant instructions for your repository or remove this file entirely.
-Also remove `JASA-template.zip` (after extracting the contents as needed).
+The manuscript source files include the LaTeX and figure files for the manuscript.

-This directory would generally contain the manuscript source files, including the LaTeX or Rmd file for the manuscript, and figure files and files containing tabular information.
+`ACC_form.pdf` is ACC form filled out, documnetizing the reproducibility of our work.